On a cold, snowy winter day, a bowl of soup sounds good.

 Likewise, other professionals you may work with to care for your family member, such as professional in home caregivers, should be trained to understand the distinctions between various dementias.
 Paul Hogan, chairman of Home Instead, says “Our CAREGivers are trained to understand the differences between Alzheimer’s disease and other forms of dementia.
 We want our clients’ families to know that we are here for them no matter which dementia diagnosis they face.”

-Family caregivers can form a care team with the senior’s doctors, pharmacists, and other care providers focused on providing the best possible care and that focus needs to include an accurate understanding of the diagnosis, its symptoms, and its possible treatments.
+Family caregivers can form a care team with the individual’s doctors, pharmacists, and other care providers focused on providing the best possible care and that focus needs to include an accurate understanding of the diagnosis, its symptoms, and its possible treatments.
 “Until we find a cure, the best approach to any of these dementias is engagement, activities, communication and loving care,” says Hogan.

 Get moral support and Alzheimer’s resources in your Facebook feed by liking our Remember for Alzheimer’s Facebook page.